E-Bikes on Trails and Pathways

 The usage of e-bikes on trails and pathways can create conflict between modes.
 Since e-bikes are larger, heavier and have the ability to move at a higher pace compared to a traditional bicycle, a challenge could arise when sharing the space with recreational trail users and pedestrians.
 Like traditional bicycles e-bikes are also relatively quiet and can surprise other users if proper trail etiquette is not used.

-Share E-bike Survey on Facebook Share E-bike Survey on Twitter Share E-bike Survey on Linkedin Email E-bike Survey link
+Share Pilot Project Feedback on Facebook Share Pilot Project Feedback on Twitter Share Pilot Project Feedback on Linkedin Email Pilot Project Feedback link